astronomer/astro-blog/posts/what-is-data-orchestration-and-why-is-it-essential.md

 ---
 slug: what-is-data-orchestration
-title: What is data orchestration and why it's essential for business
+title: What is data orchestration and why it is essential for business
-description: What do we mean by data orchestration and why does it matter?
-In this post, we define data orchestration, cover its benefits, what’s driving the push for ever more data orchestration and what annoying pain points data orchestration can address.
+description: lalala
 heroImagePath: ../assets/dataorch.png
 authors:
   - Julia Wrzosińska